-According to the Productivity Institute, 20% of the average workday is spent on “crucial” and “important” things, while 80% of the average workday is spent on things that have “little value” or “no value.”
+According to the Productivity Institute, 20% of the average workday is spent on “crucial” and “important” things.
+In comparison, 80% of the average workday is spent on things that have “little value” or “no value.”

 Another method of prioritizing your workload is to understand your own work patterns.
 Most people are more productive in the morning when their energy levels are high.
-If this is you, try to complete your biggest challenge first thing.
-If you’re more of an afternoon/evening person, schedule your biggest challenge for the time of day you feel best.
+If this is you, try to complete your most significant challenge first thing.
+If you’re more of an afternoon/evening person, schedule your most significant challenge for the time of day you feel best.

 Measure your time